DaisyconBV/gtm-daisycon-conversion-pixel/README.md

-# Custom template for the Daisycon Conversion Pixel in GTM
+# Custom template for the Daisycon Conversion Tag in GTM
-Custom template for Google Tag Manager to load the Daisycon Conversion Pixel for advertisers.
+Custom template for Google Tag Manager to add the Daisycon Conversion Tag for advertisers.